alissawu/miniex/planning_docs/part2.md

 E. Best of book in O(1)
 Cached iterators: keep best_bid_it / best_ask_it updated on inserts/erases

-TASK / PART 2:
+### Define Handle and Level
 Define your Handle and Level on paper (bullet list, not code):
-Handle fields — list the exact fields you will store for O(1) cancel.
+- Handle fields — list the exact fields you will store for O(1) cancel.
-Name the side field and why you need it.
+- Name the side field and why you need it.
-Name the two “iterators/pointers” you’ll hold (to what, exactly?).
+- Name the two “iterators/pointers” you’ll hold (to what, exactly?).
-Level fields — list the minimal state per price level.
+- Level fields — list the minimal state per price level.
-What aggregate(s) do you keep and why?
+- What aggregate(s) do you keep and why?
-What container holds the orders, and what properties does it guarantee you?
+- What container holds the orders, and what properties does it guarantee you?
-Top-of-book policy — which of the two strategies will you use for O(1) best bid/ask (map extremes or cached iters), and why?
+- Top-of-book policy — which of the two strategies will you use for O(1) best bid/ask (map extremes or cached iters), and why?
-Post those three bullet lists.
-I’ll critique them.
-Then we’ll move to Part 3: public interfaces (headers only) that embody these decisions and your invariants.

 Handle fields:
 To cancel an order in O(1), we need to know what side it's on, which price level node it lives in, and which order node in that level.
-side: bid | ask
+- side: bid | ask
-price-level iterator: iterator/pointer to the price level node inside the side's ordered index (interator into map<int, Level>) order iterator: iterator/pointer to the order node inside that level's FIFO list (node in a linked list)
+- price-level iterator: iterator/pointer to the price level node inside the side's ordered index (interator into map<int, Level>)
+- order iterator: iterator/pointer to the order node inside that level's FIFO list (node in a linked list)

 Level fields:
 - The minimal state per price level should have at least one order in it, otherwise it shouldn't exist.
 It holds orders at a price and supports FIFO / O(1) cancel